Autobahn (album): Music

 The Autobahn in Germany in 2007.
 Ralf Hütter stated the album was influenced by the excitement of driving on the autobahn.

-In the book Kraftwerk: Music Non-Stop, Carsten Brocker said that with Autobahn, Kraftwerk completed the transition from their earlier style of experimental krautrock to electronic pop music.
+In the book Kraftwerk: Music Non-Stop, Carsten Brocker said that with Autobahn, Kraftwerk completed the transition from their earlier style of experimental krautrock to electropop music.
 The album was recorded primarily on synthesizer and drum machine, with occasional flute and guitar.
 Brocker commented on the group's simple melodies and harmonies suggest pop music.
 According to Bartos, the group's change in style occurred because Hütter and Schneider came from a classical music background, and they moved to pop music by adding lyrics because "There is no pop music without lyrics apparently".
 The change in musical direction was influenced by Schult, who was not trained as a musician but has an ear for melody and chose effective parts of improvised sessions, and led Hütter and Schneider to explore by simplifying their own musical sessions.
 There are very few vocals on Autobahn; critic Van Matre described the album as "simply an impression of the sounds and sensory perceptions of the road".

 Hütter repeatedly described Kraftwerk's music as Industrielle Volksmusik (lit. 'industrial folk music'), specifically referencing a modern version of German regional musical traditions rather than the industrial music sound of groups like Throbbing Gristle.
 In Britain, electronic music was popularly known as "Doctor Who music", referencing the pioneering electronic soundtrack to the television series.
 Hütter stated in 1975 Kraftwerk got the idea for the album by driving on the autobahn, stating it was an "exciting experience that makes you run through a huge variety of feelings.
 We tried to convey through music what it felt like."
 Flür later described "Autobahn" as a journey from Düsseldorf to Hamburg and said that the route included musical pieces such as the industrial sounds of the Ruhr valley, the conveyor belts of the mining towns such as Bottrop and Castrop-Rauxel, and the rural Münster region, which is symbolized by the flute in the song.
 Other sounds of road travel are heard throughout the song; according to Hütter, the group included "car sounds, horns, basic melodies and tuning motors.
 Adjusting the suspension and tyre pressure, rolling on the asphalt, that gliding sound—phhhwwtphhhwwt—when the wheels go onto those painted stripes.
 It's sound poetry, and also very dynamic."